BartMassey/ttt-bench/README.md

 I could easily have built a shell script for this, but I've found there's a lot of manual iteration anyway, so for now I suggest you just go with it.

+Finally, you can run

+        sh get-versions.sh

+to save a lot of work tracking down the various version numbers.

 ## License